RonenNess/Shaku/README.md

 const value = storage.getJson('json_item_key');
 ```

-Keep in mind that `Storage` is more of a DB access layer rather than the DB itself.
-This means that two different storage instances with the same adapter can override and access each other's keys:
+Keep in mind that `Storage` is just an access layer and not a DB instance.
+This means that two different storage instances with the same adapter will override and access each other keys:

 ```js
 const storage = new Shaku.utils.Storage();